 One of the major advantages to something like CrossFit is the personalized coaching.
-Getting a training session with an extremely experienced trainer 3-5 times a week isn't something that seems unusual.
-More days than not I start the day with a challenge from Mike, Josh or Jason.
+Getting a training session with an extremely experienced trainer 3 times a week isn’t something that seems unusual.
+More days than not I start the day with a challenge from Roy or Abel at Steel Furnace CrossFit.

-Recently I started attending an Olympic Lifting class at the gym, with a focus on a few select movements -- clean, jerk, front squat and snatch.
-The coach for it, Mike Koenig has been an amazing trainer over the last 2 years I've been working with him, and I'm excited to see how the added emphasis on these lifts helps my progress.
+A few years back I started attending an Olympic Lifting class at the gym, with a focus on a few select movements — clean, jerk, front squat and snatch.
+The coach for it, Mike Koenig was an amazing trainer I’d worked over the last 2 years, and this specialized class helped me push through many of my weaknesses in this area in a very short time.

-Another unlikely addition to my fitness regime over the past year has been adding in a dash of yoga.
-Every Wednesday at Envy Labs, we push the ping pong table aside and do a yoga session.
-Courtney Singleton has been an amazing instructor at easing me into the yoga world, in a non-sweaty introductory way that has helped my flexibility, and surely my performance in other fitness aspects as well.
+Another unlikely addition to my fitness regime over the past few years has been adding a dash of yoga.
+Every week at my work, we would push the ping pong table aside and do a yoga session.
+Courtney Singleton was an amazing instructor at easing me into the yoga world, in a non-sweaty introductory way that has helped my flexibility, and surely my performance in other fitness aspects as well.

-After I strained my ankle a little over a year ago, yoga was one form of exercise that felt best for it.
-By Wednesday I'm somewhat sore from working out, so having yoga mid week has helped as a recovery tool.
+After I strained my ankle a few years ago, yoga was one form of exercise that felt best for it.

-Last year I decided to take the plunge and buy an electric piano and find myself a teacher.
-I'd put this off for quite a while mostly because I know it's not something that'll happen overnight.
-For the last year I've been attending classes with Al at Winter Garden Music near my house.
-Al's the kind of guy who you'd give any piece of music to and he'll play through it verbatim on the first run through.
-With his help and encouragement, I'm slowly improving, but I have a long ways to go.
+A few years back I decided to take the plunge and buy an electric piano and find myself a teacher.
+I’d put this off for quite a while mostly because I know it’s not something that’ll happen overnight.
+For about a year I attended classes with Al at Winter Garden Music near my house.
+Al’s the kind of guy who you’d give any piece of music to and he’ll play through it verbatim on the first run through.

-When it comes to programming, there's something you can learn from everyone you meet, so it's impossible to list out any kind of complete list of mentors.
-My coworkers at Envy Labs push me to learn, teach and grow, especially Eric Allam, Carlos Souza and Gregg Pollack.
+When it comes to programming, there’s something you can learn from everyone you meet, so it’s impossible to list out any kind of complete list of mentors.
+My coworkers at Code School / Pluralsight push me to learn, teach and grow, especially Eric Allam, Carlos Souza, Gregg Pollack and more recently Mitch Dumke.